 Ikaria is one of the regions in the world where people tend to live the longest.
 These areas are called “Blue Zones,” and I wrote about them in a previous post.
-While diet plays an important role in the unique health and longevity of the residents of these regions, other lifestyle habits, particularly having strong social bonds, a spiritual connection, and a reason to get up in the morning, are equally, if not more, important.
+While diet plays an important role in the unique health and longevity of the residents of these Blue Zones, other lifestyle habits, particularly having strong social bonds, a spiritual connection, and a reason to get up in the morning, are equally, if not more, important.

 This article inspired me; I hope it does the same for you.